-Croke Park is a sports stadium located in Dublin.
+Croke Park (with its museum) is a sports stadium located in Dublin.
 Since 1884 it has been used primarily by the GAA to host Gaelic games, most notably the annual finals of the All-Ireland Senior Football Championship and Senior Hurling Championship.

 Croke Park started out as a small stadium and had only two stands and grassy banks all around.
 In 1917, the rubble from the Easter Rising of 1916 was used to construct a grassy hill on the railway end of Croke Park to afford patrons a better view of the pitch, which hosted all major football and hurling matches.
 This terrace is now known as Hill 16.